joshbegley/nyt-latest/README.md

 `The heavily armed search that upended the southern edge of the German capital met an anti-climactic end — and left some scratching their heads: “A wild boar doesn’t really look like a lion.”`\
 https://nytimes.com/2023/07/22/world/europe/berlin-lioness-boar.html?searchResultPosition=5

-**Wildfires Imperil Greek Isle of Rhodes, Forcing Big Evacuation**\
+**Wildfires Imperil Greek Isle of Rhodes, Forcing Big Relocation**\
-`Greek Coast Guard vessels were dispatched to rescue visitors and residents on the large island, a leading tourist destination.
+`Greek Coast Guard vessels were dispatched to rescue visitors and residents trapped in threatened seaside villages on the large island, a leading tourist destination.
 Some fled in their bathing suits.`\
 https://nytimes.com/2023/07/22/world/europe/greece-fires-rhodes-evacuation.html?searchResultPosition=6

 **Kidnapped Girl’s ‘Help Me!’
 Sign Leads to Her Rescue**\